 But there is something that Jesus did regarding these commandments that no one managed to do before him.
 He actually kept them.

 Some, like the rich young man, had managed to keep a good many of the other commandments, like thou shalt not steal or thou shalt not commit adultery.
 These commandments prohibit a certain kind of evil activity.
 They set limits that cannot be transgressed, boundaries that are well-marked.
-To violate these commandments mean stepping over the line, engaging a sin of commission.
+To violate these commandments mean stepping over the line, transgressing, trespassing.
+To do so is to be guilty of a sin of commission.

-With the two commandments in today’s gospel however, it is not about engaging in a forbidden activity or crossing a well defined frontier.
-It is a positive command of loving like God loves, wholeheartedly, completely, every minute of every day.
+In the case of the two commandments in today’s gospel, however, Jesus is not prohibiting a forbidden activity or telling us to avoid a “border violation.”
+He is talking about a positive command of loving like God loves, wholeheartedly, completely, every minute of every day.
 The sin forbidden here is a sin of omission, of failing to carry out a positive obligation that binds us at every moment.
 It’s not just about some visible activity, but the hidden motivation of each and every activity.
 For a sinful human being, fulfilling this commandment is much more difficult than refraining from larceny, fornication, or pork sausage.
 In fact, it is positively impossible.

 So forget about the nonsense that “I deserve to go to heaven–I love God and am a decent enough person.”
 Sorry, but God has given you everything.
 Justice requires that you should not just give a “nod to God” in weekly church attendance and grace before meals, not just avoid murder and burglary.
 You are obliged to ardently love and serve God 24/7.
 Neglect to do so for a moment and you’ve done an injustice to God and deserve to pay the consequences.